sajolbd/sajolbd/README.md

-৭I am working with OxR I-Tech Solution as application development coordinator having 1+ years of experience in software engineering(Oddo).I love to write code which  is an  art.l love to improve my technical skills as well as personal competencies.
+I am working with OxR I-Tech Solution as application development coordinator having 1+ years of experience in software engineering(Oddo).I love to write code which  is an  art.l love to improve my technical skills as well as personal competencies.

 I am experted  in....